Documentary Movie Reviews

 many of his matches throughout the 90's: very exciting and such a huge draw.

 In short, the Hitman was probably the greatest show performer ever.
-Having lost interest, I hadn't watched
+Due to lost interest, I hadn't followed

-explains everything.
-Also fascinating is the behind-the-scenes of how the professional wrestling world works.
-At this
+which explains everything.
+Also fascinating is the behind-the-scenes of how the professional wrestling world

 All in all, Bret "Hitman" Hart is still the best there is, the best there was, and the best there ever will be.